 What is spray foam insulation?

 Spray foam insulation is created by using special equipment to mix two chemical ingredients together.
 The resulting mixture is applied with a spray gun to a building structure, such as the interior surface of drywall or the underside of plywood roof sheathing.
 The liquid spray mixture expands from 30 to 100 times its original volume—depending upon the specific foam product—and hardens into a solid plastic barrier within less than 10 seconds.
 Spray foam bonds chemically to the surface it is applied to.
-With closed-cell spray foam, this bonding action adds strength to a wall or roof structure.
+With spray foam, this bonding action adds strength to a wall or roof structure.

 Spray foam’s behavior of expanding when applied allows the foam to fill even the smallest cracks and openings, sealing walls and roof structures against air infiltration.
 This ability to block almost all air infiltration gives spray foam insulation a big part of its dramatic insulating performance advantage over fiberglass and other fiber insulations.